Skip to Content

 Black and Chestnut Eagle

 The Black-and-Chestnut Eagle (Spizaetus isidori) thrives in the cloud forests of South America, with its distribution extending from Venezuela to Argentina.
-This bird of prey is distinguished by its crested head, and adults exhibit a predominately black plumage with rich chestnut hues on their breast and belly.
-Observers note the striking white patches in the wings and at the base of the tail during flight, and the chestnut coloration underneath the wings.
+This bird of prey is distinguished by its crested head, and adults exhibit a predominately black plumage with rich chestnut hues on their breasts and belly.
+Observers note the striking white patches in the wings and at the base of the tail during flight, as well as the chestnut coloration underneath the wings.

 Ayres’s Hawk-Eagle